Facebook

 Antioxidants work by scavenging prooxidants and preventing them from causing oxidative stress in cells.
 These actions help protect cells from damage and can reduce the risk of some chronic diseases.
 Antioxidants are present in many fruits and vegetables and are available as supplements.

-ROS Oxidative Stress is a condition caused by too many pro-oxidants in the body.
+ROS Oxidative Stress is a condition caused by too many prooxidants in the body.
 This excessive number of prooxidants can damage cells and lead to serious health problems.
 If a person becomes exposed to prooxidants, getting rid of them as soon as possible is essential to prevent further or ongoing damage.
 There are several ways to do this, including avoiding exposure to prooxidants, eating a healthy diet, and taking supplements.

-This oxidation reaction has been linked to several diseases, including cancer, heart disease, stroke, and respiratory diseases.
+This oxidation reaction links to several diseases, including cancer, heart disease, stroke, and respiratory diseases.
 An oxidation reaction can damage DNA and other cellular components, leading to cell death or mutations.
 These changes can cause chronic conditions or even death.
-ROS Oxidative Stress is a serious health concern that should be monitored and managed to protect an individual’s health.

 Antioxidative Reactions in DNA